-The Story of Joe Jackson’s Jazzy ‘Body and Soul’
+That Time Joe Jackson Got Jazzy on ‘Body and Soul’

-Few artists to come out of the New Wave moved as seamlessly between genres as Joe Jackson.
+Few artists to come out of the New Wave movement switched as seamlessly between genres as Joe Jackson.
 One of his most eclectic and underrated efforts, Body and Soul, was released in March of 1984.

 While this led to critic Robert Christgau derisively calling Jackson the "New Wave Billy Joel," it's a fitting description of how he was able to work his knowledge of pre-rock pop into contemporary settings.
 His smash hit 1982 album Night and Day, which featured the big hits "Steppin' Out" and "Breaking Us in Two," reflected Jackson's recent move to New York in a shimmering, hook-filled blend of synthesizers, percussion and Tin Pan Alley songcraft.